btcsuite/btcd/README.md

 btcscript
 =========

 Package btcscript implements the bitcoin transaction scripts.
-There is a test suite which is aiming to reach 100% code coverage.
-See `test_coverage.txt` for the current coverage (using gocov).
+There is a comprehensive test suite. `test_coverage.txt` contains the current coverage statistics (generated using gocov).
 On a UNIX-like OS, the script `cov_report.sh` can be used to generate the report.
 Package btcscript is licensed under the liberal ISC license.

 This package is one of the core packages from btcd, an alternative full-node implementation of bitcoin which is under active development by Conformal.